Eschalon Savefile EditorMain | Installation | Usage | Mapping Information | Screenshots (character) | Screenshots (maps) |

 It's worth noting that there is no instance within the game of a tile having an object but no Object Type defined, so bear that in mind.

 It's also worth noting that there are three times (over the span of every single map in Eschalon) where a tile has two objects defined.
 In each case, it looks like the game engine is only recognizing one of the two, so I'm guessing that their presence is just a mistake.
-Because I want the editor to support any situation which the game can generate, the map editor supports adding multiple objects to a tile.
-I don't recommend doing so, though.

 I mention coordinates there, and you'll also see coordinates mentioned occasionally in various objects' script text.
 The game has a somewhat odd notation - the coordinate pair (56, 129) would become "12956".
 The coordinate pair (3, 40) would become "4003".
 It's a bit counterintuitive but it does work well since the x coordinate can be at most 99.

 The "contents" section is actually somewhat interesting.
 As mentioned above, global maps just specify a string.
 When the map is saved out in a savegame, the file includes a whole Item structure (including things like weight, cost, special abilities, etc).
 Until a container is actually opened, though, the only field which is populated in that whole structure is the name.
 Once the user opens the container for the first time, the game engine populates the rest of the item attributes based on the name.
 That's why you'll see buttons like the one seen in the "Tile Editing - Scripts" section of the map screenshots page.
 Note that the special name "Random" is used to randomly fill up a container.
 The "Random" keyword will possibly fill up more than one item, as well, so containers which specify Random shouldn't have anything but the one "Random" item.
+A similar "Empty" keyword is defined for Book 2, as well.